-If you took Zofran to treat the symptoms of morning sickness during your pregnancy and your baby has a serious birth defect, you may be able to file a product liability claim.
-According to a recent article in Reuters, federal multidistrict litigation alleges that GlaxoSmithKline, the drug maker of the anti-nausea medication Zofran, failed to warn parents about the potential for severe birth defects.
+If you took Zofran to treat the symptoms of morning sickness during pregnancy, and your baby has a serious birth defect, you may be able to file a product liability claim.
+According to an article in Reuters, federal multidistrict litigation alleges that GlaxoSmithKline, the drug maker of the anti-nausea medication Zofran, failed to warn parents about the potential for severe birth defects.
 As the article points out, more than 100 cases against GlaxoSmithKline are currently pending, and other families may have been impacted by this dangerous drug.

 What do you need to know about Zofran and its potential side effects?

 Off-Label Use of Zofran to Treat Morning Sickness

 Women throughout the country took Zofran to treat the effects of morning sickness during pregnancy.
 However, many—if not all—of these pregnant mothers had not received proper warning about the potential side effects of this medication.
 The drug was originally developed for patients experiencing nausea and other symptoms unrelated to pregnancy.
 According to an article in Bloomberg Business, Zofran is “a potent drug developed by GSK that was approved by the U.S. Food and Drug administrated to treat only patients afflicted with the most severe nausea imaginable—nausea suffered as a result of chemotherapy or radiation treatment.”
 In other words, Zofran was intended for cancer patients dealing with debilitating nausea resulting from cancer treatments.